Mallee military dragon: Description

-Distribution
+Geographic range

-It is commonly found in south-eastern Western Australia, through central South Australia, and into the north-west corner of New South Wales and south-west corner of Queensland.
+C. fordi is found in south-eastern Western Australia, through central South Australia, and into the north-west corner of New South Wales and south-west corner of Queensland.
 What were previously considered to be populations occurring in south-east South Australia, western Victoria and central New South Wales, were reclassified in 2019 as a separate species; the Eastern Mallee dragon.

-Ecology and behaviour
+Habitat

-The main habitat type for Mallee military dragons include shrubs and hummock grass.
-The Mallee dragon lives in sandy arid to semi-arid areas of Mallee woodland and spinifex, as well as vegetated sand dunes.
-They prefer areas of Mallee that haven't been burnt for around 30 years, when spinifex cover is at its maximum.
+The Mallee military dragon (Ctenophorus fordi) primarily inhabits regions characterised by shrubs and hummock grass.
+These lizards thrive in sandy arid to semi-arid environments, particularly favoring the unique ecosystems of Mallee woodland and spinifex.
+They are commonly found in vegetated sand dunes, where the intricate mix of flora offers both shelter and hunting grounds.

+In addition to these primary habitats, the Mallee military dragon can sometimes be found in open sandy areas adjacent to these woodlands, where they utilise the loose soil for burrowing.
+Their burrows, often located near the bases of spinifex clumps, offer refuge from extreme temperatures and predators.
+The presence of various shrubs and grasses in these areas contributes to a diverse diet and a complex habitat structure, essential for the dragon's lifecycle.

+Overall, the Mallee military dragon's habitat is intricately tied to the health and age of the Mallee ecosystems, with an emphasis on mature spinifex coverage that supports their ecological needs.

+Behaviour

-Mallee military dragons emerge from dormancy in August, males appear about four weeks earlier than females.
-Active even on very hot days, they forage in sandy, open areas, and will dash for cover into nearby grasses or low bushes if disturbed or pursued.
+Mallee military dragons (Ctenophorus fordi) emerge from dormancy in August, with males appearing about four weeks earlier than females.
+They are active even on very hot days, foraging in sandy, open areas and dashing for cover into nearby grasses or low bushes if disturbed or pursued.
 Males are territorial.